Tuesday, February 18, 2025

 Mercy Mercy Mercy!

-This is my favorite song of all time because of this performance.
+This is one of my favorite songs of all time because of this performance.
 It’s a great song on its own, but this live version—where the crowd’s reaction is as important as the music itself—makes it a near religious experience on vibes alone.
 If you haven’t heard it yet, please accept my recommendation.

 Wednesday, December 11, 2024